fengxia41103/myblog/content/thoughts/sync.md

 unless you know what you want to get out of it.

 [5]: https://stackoverflow.com/questions/748175/asynchronous-vs-synchronous-execution-what-does-it-really-mean
 [6]: https://www.ted.com/talks/renny_gleeson_404_the_story_of_a_page_not_found

-Now looking back to my career, funny the only __real asyn__ requirement I have encountered is in china's workflow, the concept of 会签（consensus voting), but without a majority rule.
+Now looking back to my career, funny the only __real asyn__ requirement I have encountered is in china's workflow, the concept of 会签（consensus voting &larr; this is my phrase), but without a majority rule.
 Go figure.
 My implementation is to give everyone a high-five page and not bother to even post data back to the server &mdash; everything is handled on client side, no IO blocking concern of any kind, click-at-will and guaranteed consistent and satisfying responsive, realtime, event driven, taking advantage of any HW resource the user happens to have, distributed, HA, zero single point of failure....this, is an asynchronous design.